o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/configuring/configuration-debugger.md

 {{< preview-migrated >}}

 In the **PhysX Configuration** tool, you can specify how to interact with the PhysX Visual Debugger (PVD).
-The PVD is a third\-party application that records your PhysX data from O3DE Editor.
+The PVD is a third-party application that records your PhysX data from O3DE Editor.
 You can then review this data to see how your physics effects appear.

 For more information, see the NVIDIA [PhysX Visual Debugger (PVD)](https://docs.nvidia.com/gameworks/content/gameworkslibrary/physx/guide/Manual/VisualDebugger.html#physxvisualdebugger) documentation.